NCT07531017

 Balance will be assessed using the Biodex Balance System, an objective posturography device that evaluates static and dynamic balance by measuring an individual's ability to maintain stability on a movable platform.
 The system provides quantitative data on postural sway and stability indices, reflecting overall balance performance.

-Measurements will be conducted at baseline (initial assessment) and after 6 weeks of intervention.
+Measurements will be conducted at baseline (initial assessment) and 6 weeks of intervention.

 • Physical performance